tcsager/tcsager.github.io/_pages/about.md

 #toc: false
 ---

 Welcome!
-My name is Tyler Sagerstrom and I'm a Ph.D. student in Political Science at MIT studying bureaucracy in international relations.
+My name is Tyler Sagerstrom and I'm a Ph.D. student in Political Science at MIT.